-As a qualified Mountain Leader, Alistair has led over 40 international expeditions, holds numerous NEBOSH and CIEH safety qualifications, is an instructor in Off-Site Safety Management and is an experienced remote trauma medic.
+As a qualified Mountain Leader, Alistair has led over 40 international expeditions, holds numerous NEBOSH, IOSH and CIEH safety qualifications, is an instructor in Off-Site Safety Management and is an experienced remote trauma medic.

 Alistair advises the media on overseas programmes including “SAS are you tough enough” and the ground breaking “Human Planet” series where he was employed as the medical advisor, responsible for the pre-departure planning, training and health advice of the crews.

-Alistair holds a variety of Health & Safety qualifications including a degree in Occupational Health and the NEBOSH National General Certificate.
-He is a fellow of the Royal Geographical Society, fellow of the Linnean Society, fellow of the Institure of Travel & Tourism, member of the European Resuscitation Council and has lectured at both the Royal Geographic Society and National Geographic and is the past chairman of the Expedition Providers Association (EPA).
-Alistair has also guest lectured at the Liverpool School of Tropical Medicine, sat on the FPHC Expedition Medicine Working Group at the Royal College of Surgeons and was the chief instructor of faculty at the Expedition Care Program for over two decades.
+Alistair holds a variety of Health & Safety qualifications including a degree in Occupational Health, TechIOSH status and the NEBOSH National General Certificate.
+He is a fellow of the Royal Geographical Society, fellow of the Linnean Society, fellow of the Institute of Travel & Tourism, member of the European Resuscitation Council and has lectured at both the Royal Geographic Society and National Geographic and is also the past chairman of the Expedition Providers Association (EPA).
+Alistair has guest lectured at the Liverpool School of Tropical Medicine, sat on the FPHC Expedition Medicine Working Group at the Royal College of Surgeons and was the chief instructor of faculty at the Expedition Care Program for over two decades.